awsdocs/amazon-traffic-mirroring-guide/doc_source/traffic-mirroring-considerations.md

 + NTP
 + Windows activation

-## Traffic Mirroring Limits<a name="traffic-mirroring-limits"></a>
+## Traffic Mirroring Service Quotas<a name="traffic-mirroring-limits"></a>

-The following are the Traffic Mirroring limits for your AWS account\.
-Unless indicated otherwise, you can request a limit increase by using the [Amazon VPC limits form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=vpc)\.
+The following are the Traffic Mirroring service quotas for your AWS account\.
+Unless indicated otherwise, you can request an increase by using the [Amazon VPC limits form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=vpc)\.
+For more information about service quotas, see [AWS Service Quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *Amazon Web Services General Reference*\.

 ### <a name="traffic-mirroring-session-limits"></a>

-The following limits apply to traffic mirror sessions:
+The following quotas apply to traffic mirror sessions:
 + Maximum number of sessions per account: 10,000
 + Maximum number of sessions on a traffic mirror source network interface: 3

 ### <a name="traffic-mirroring-target-limits"></a>

-The following limits apply to traffic mirror targets:
+The following quotas apply to traffic mirror targets:
 + Maximum number of traffic mirror targets per account: 10,000

-The following limits apply to a traffic mirror source to traffic mirror target ratio:
+The following quotas apply to a traffic mirror source to traffic mirror target ratio:
 + Maximum number of mirror sources per Network Load Balancer: No limit
 + Maximum number of mirror sources per a Dedicated instance type as target: 100
   + C3\.8XL